 From sports and student groups to concerts and other special events, the school year at Wichita State is chock-full of Shocker tradition.

-With Welcomefest, what better way to kick off each semester than with a university bash?
+WELCOMEFEST: What better way to kick off each semester than with a university bash?
 During the first two weeks of classes there are a variety of events to welcome students back to school.
-During Fall Welcomefest, Wu-Rah is the main event where students get a chance to mingle with other students and staff, take in some live entertainment, receive a free T-shirt and enjoy a free lunch.

-Shocktoberfest is an annual celebration of Shocker spirit & pride with a series of events occurring over the span of a week culminating with the always popular Songfest.
-Student groups can compete for points to be the winners of Shocktoberfest!
+SHOCKTOBERFEST is an annual celebration of Shocker spirit and pride with a week of events culminating with the always popular Songfest.
+Student groups compete for points to be the winners of Shocktoberfest!

 Housing and Residence Life is committed to promoting the total University experience by providing a supportive living environment intentionally designed to foster academic success, personal growth and civic responsibility.

-The Living Learning Community (LLC) experience in Shocker Hall gives residents with similar interests and majors more opportunities to succeed with a built-in support system, leadership opportunities, and an enhanced sense of community.
-Participating in a Living Learning Community can help you make the most of your time at Wichita State University.
+LIVING LEARNING COMMUNITIES (LLC) in Shocker Hall give residents with similar interests and majors more opportunities to succeed through a built-in support system, leadership opportunities and an enhanced sense of community.
+Participating in a Living Learning Community can help you make the most of your time at Wichita State.